vedderb/bldc/lispBM/README.md

-'si-motor-poles         ; Number of motor poles, must be multiple of 2 'si-gear-ratio          ; Gear ratio (Added in FW 6.05) 'si-wheel-diameter      ; Wheel diameter in meters (Added in FW 6.05) 'foc-current-kp         ; FOC current controller KP 'foc-current-ki         ; FOC current controller KI 'foc-motor-l            ; Motor inductance in microHenry
+'si-motor-poles         ; Number of motor poles, must be multiple of 2 'si-gear-ratio          ; Gear ratio (Added in FW 6.05) 'si-wheel-diameter      ; Wheel diameter in meters (Added in FW 6.05) 'si-battery-cells       ; Number of battery cells in series (Added in FW 6.05) 'si-battery-ah          ; Battery amp hours (Added in FW 6.05) 'foc-current-kp         ; FOC current controller KP 'foc-current-ki         ; FOC current controller KI 'foc-motor-l            ; Motor inductance in microHenry